Chatbot/Metrics/Guide • 10 min read

 Let’s dive in!

 The important thing to understand is that you don't need to track all of them.
-Some of these metrics may be redundant for your industry or use case.
-So, don't worry if not all of these metrics will suit your chatbot.
-We indicated which metrics are best suited for each use case for your convenience.
+Some of these chatbot KPIs may be redundant for your industry or use case.
+Therefore, don't worry if not all of these metrics will suit your chatbot.
+We indicated which chatbot success metrics are best suited for each use case for your convenience.

 General chatbot metrics